 Fast forward to the present and Adrienne is now one of the most decorated female football players in the world, having achieved the following:

 - Two-time gold medalist with the U.S. Women’s National Tackle Football Team

-- Two-time WFA national champion with the Boston Militia
+- Three-time WFA national champion with the Boston Renegades

-- Four-time member of the U.S. Women’s National Flag Football Team
+- Five-time member of the U.S. Women’s National Flag Football Team